chingu-voyages/ChinguResourceList/docs/CONTRIBUTING.md

 is consistent with how other resources are formatted.
 4. Create a Pull Request (PR)

 That's it!
-An admin with review and approve your PR.
+An admin will review and approve your PR.
 If there are any questions about your contribution we'll ask them or request changes through the PR process.

 ## Content Style

 Content should be added under a list of categories and subcategories.
-If the resource you are adding applies to more than one category don't duplicated it.
+If the resource you are adding applies to more than one category don't duplicate it.
 Simply add it to the most relevant category.

 The entry you create should be follow this template: